ElSicarius/SuperTruder/README.md

 # SuperTruder
-An intruder custom that gave me bounties
+An intruder custom that gave me bounties :)

 If the code is disgusting, it's okay, I can live with it :)

-This program is pip-free ! no need to install any shitty pip package to work* (excepted Requests ofc).
+*This program is pip-free ! no need to install any shitty pip package to work** (excepted Requests ofc).
 You're welcome.

 * If you don't use the -R flag (this allows you to generate wordlists based on regexes.
-This feature relies on "exrex".)
+This feature relies on "exrex" -> pip3 install exrex.)

 # Command examples